Doctor Backflow LLC

 • Internal components include rubber gaskets and o-rings that degrade/deteriorate over time, seats that experience wear, erosion and pitting that effect the positive seal of the check.
 In addition check valve guides experience mechanical wear and mineral scaling due to constant friction and water exposure.

-• Rebuild kit installs will be periodically necessary in order to effectively maintain your backflow preventer.
+• Rebuild or rubber kit installations will be periodically necessary in order to effectively maintain your backflow preventer.

 RESIDENTIAL